super-ultra/CustomPaging/README.md

 # Custom Paging
-This is example for the articles:
+This is a demo project for [the article](https://medium.com/yandex-maps-ios/custom-paging-в-ios-c4dd4611e589).

-🇷🇺 article_link

-🇺🇸 article_link